 100a, b.
-Performance

-$(\frac{1}{2})$

-Open to all students who have passed the audition or upon recommendation of the instructor.

-A corequisite course in theory or history is strongly recommended.
+Performance Open to all students who have passed the audition or upon recommendation of the instructor.
+Corequisite: a course in music theory or history should be taken during the first year of credited lessons.
+Music 101, 105, 140, or 141 are strongly recommended.
 One 50-minute period.
 Unscheduled.

 200a, b.
-Performance
+Performance (1⁄2)

-$(\frac{1}{2})$

 Prerequisite: two semesters of credited study in this instrument.
-Corequisite: one course per semester in theory or history is required unless two such courses have previously been completed.
+Corequisite: a course in music theory or history is required unless two such courses have previously been completed.

 One 50-minute period.
 Unscheduled.

 300a, b.
-Performance

-$(\frac{1}{2})$

-Prerequisite: four semesters of credited study in this instrument.
+Performance (1/2) Prerequisite: four semesters of credited study in this instrument.
 One 50-minute period.
 Unscheduled.
 380a, b.
-Performance

-(1/2)

-Prerequisite: six semesters of credited study in this instrument.
+Performance (1⁄2) Prerequisite: six semesters of credited study in this instrument.
 One 50-minute period.
 Unscheduled.

-Ensembles

-In the following six large ensembles (Wind Ensemble, Jazz Ensemble, Orchestra, Choir, Women's Chorus, and Madrigal Singers) the first semester is an uncredited prerequisite for the second: credited study is offered only in the second semester.
+Ensembles In the following six large ensembles (Wind Ensemble, Jazz Ensemble, Orchestra, Choir, Women's Chorus, and Madrigal Singers) the first semester is an uncredited prerequisite for the second: credited study is offered only in the second semester.
 Students wishing to enroll for credit in the second semester must register for the uncredited prerequisite in the first semester.
-No student should exceed 2 units of credit in his or her four years at Vassar.
+No student should exceed 2 units of this credit in his or her four years at Vassar.
 Membership is open to all classes and assumes a full year commitment.
 Admission is by audition.
 038/039.
-Jazz Combo

-$(0 \text{ or } \frac{1}{2})$

-The study and performance of jazz improvisation.
+Jazz Combo (0 or 1⁄2) The study and performance of jazz improvisation.
 Mr. Osborn.
 Two sections.
 Open to qualified students with permission of the instructor.
 044a, 045b, 244a, 245b.
-Chamber Music

-$(0 \text{ or } \frac{1}{2})$

-The study and performance of selected works from the ensemble repertoire of instrumental or vocal mediums or their combinations.
+Chamber Music The study and performance of selected works from the ensemble repertoire of instrumental or vocal mediums or their combinations.
 Mr. Navega.
 Open to qualified students with the permission of the instructor.
 Students may register for credit each semester, but no student may exceed 2 units of this credit in his or her four years at Vassar.
 One 50-minute period.
 Unscheduled.
 048a, 049b, 149b.
-Wind Ensemble

-$(0 \text{ or } \frac{1}{2})$

-The fifty-member ensemble of students and community players performs works of the wind and band repertoire.
-The group is open to all woodwind, brass, and percussion players.
+Wind Ensemble (0 or 1⁄2) The fifty-member ensemble of students and community players performs works of the wind and band repertoire.
+Open to all woodwind, brass, and percussion players.
 Mr. Osborn.
 Open to all students by audition.

 One meeting per week plus sectional rehearsals.
 050a, 051b, 151b.
-Jazz Ensemble

-$(0 \text{ or } \frac{1}{2})$

-The jazz ensemble performs literature ranging from the Big Band Era to jazz-rock fusion.
+Jazz Ensemble (0 or 1⁄2) The jazz ensemble performs literature ranging from the Big Band Era to jazz-rock fusion.
 Improvisation and ensemble playing in a jazz style are featured.
 Mr. Osborn.
 Open to all students by audition.